Reproducibility and Open Science

 | AlphaFold DB | Public predicted protein structure resource | Predictions require confidence-aware use |

-Beyond current capabilities includes fully reproducible biology from computational artifacts alone.
-Physical experiments require materials, instruments, environments, and local expertise.
+Beyond current capabilities includes fully reproducible biology from computational artefacts alone.
+Physical experiments require materials, instruments, environments, and local expertise that cannot be fully captured in computational artefacts.

 - Release code, model version, data version, and filtering logic when possible.